Cricket at the 2026 Asian Games: Inclusion of cricket

-A final decision on the inclusion of cricket was scheduled for 2025, with the Asian Cricket Council having pushed for the bid and OCA President Randhir Singh was "hopeful" for it.
+A final decision on the inclusion of cricket was scheduled for 2025, with the Asian Cricket Council having pushed for the bid, and the then-OCA President Randhir Singh was "hopeful" for it.
 Its inclusion would act as the Asian qualifiers event for the 2028 Summer Olympics.
-On 28 April, the organizing committee approved the inclusion of cricket and mixed martial arts to the programme, following a request from OCA.
+On 28 April 2025, the organizing committee approved the inclusion of cricket and mixed martial arts to the programme, following a request from OCA.